 Smart Readiness Indicator: Tools to support the uptake of the SRI

-easySRI wil present the easySRI platform that offers a complete, end-to-end pathway for Smart Readiness Indicator (SRI) assessments.
+easySRI presented the easySRI platform that offers a complete, end-to-end pathway for SRI assessments.
 An interactive SRI Wizard tool that guides users through building details to compute scores accurately, SRI Express for rapid, streamlined evaluations, and the SRI Assistant (chatbot) for on-the-spot help and SRI-related tips.
-The platform supports multiple languages across all EU Member States,
+The platform supports multiple languages across all EU Member States, ensuring consistent use and compliance.
+A built-in recommendation system translates results into actionable upgrade paths, while comprehensive training materials, a certification test, and a practical user manual equip assessors and stakeholders to adopt SRI confidently at scale.

-SmartSquare will present the SRI Observatory, The site to stay up-to-date on the latest Smart Readiness Indicator (SRI) policy developments at the EU level, track and compare national implementation statuses, and learn about the most relevant research advancements in building smartness.
+SmartSquare presented the SRI Observatory, the site to stay up-to-date on the latest SRI policy developments at the EU level, track and compare national implementation statuses, and learn about the most relevant research advancements in building smartness.
 Also, Smart Ready Go!, a web-based and open-access tool to conduct SRI assessment available in multiple languages.
 Lastly, the Smart Readiness Virtual Training Centre, which includes accredited, modular, interactive, and practice-based training on the smart readiness technical framework and the standardised audit procedures for smart readiness assessments, as published in the CEN-CENELEC Workshop Agreement 18193.

 Close Menu